Skip to main content

 Treatment Options for Cervical Cancer, by Stage

 The stage of a cervical cancer is the most important factor in choosing treatment.
-But other factors can also affect your treatment options, including the exact location of the cancer within the cervix, the type of cancer (squamous cell or adenocarcinoma), your age and overall health, and whether you want to have children.
+But other factors can also affect your treatment options, including the location of the cancer within the cervix, the type of cancer (squamous cell or adenocarcinoma), your age, your overall health, and whether you want to have children.

 Stage IA1